Raising the Bar of AI-generated Image Detection with CLIP: Additional robustness analysis

 \section{Additional robustness analysis}

-In Section 5 of the paper, in Tab.~6, we provide some results on the robustness of SoTA and proposed methods in the presence of image impairments.
-Due to lack of space, however, we show only some very synthetic results, averaged on generic post-processed images.
-Here, we analyze robustness in more detail as a function of the JPEG Quality Factor, which ranges from 100 to 60, and the resizing scale, which ranges from 125\% to 25\%.
-In addition, we consider also another compression method, WEBP, which is gaining popularity on social networks and has been rarely been used for augmentation.
+In Section 5 of the main paper we provide some results on the robustness of SoTA and proposed methods in the presence of image impairments.
+Due to lack of space, however, we show only some very synthetic results, averaged on all kinds of post-processed images.
+In Fig. \ref{fig:robustness}, we analyze robustness in more detail as a function of JPEG Quality Factor, ranging from 100 to 60, and resizing scale, going from 125\% to 25\%.
+In addition, we consider also another compression method, WebP, which is gaining popularity on social networks but has been rarely considered in experimental analyses.
 Images are from the SynthBuster dataset \cite{bammey2023synthbuster}, generated by Stable Diffusion 2, SDXL, DALL·E 2, DALL·E 3, Midjourney, and Firefly.
-We show results (AUC) only for the most competitive (in terms of robustness) SoTA methods, Corvi and Ojha.
-For our method we consider again four variants similarly to the main paper: the versions using 1k or 10k real and fake reference images, and the corresponding versions, 1k+ and 10k+, where data have been augmented with randomly compressed/resized images, while keeping constant the total number of images including random compression and resizing.
+We show results (AUC) only for the SoTA methods that proved most competitive in terms of robustness, Corvi and Ojha.
+For our method we consider again the versions with 1k or 10k real and fake reference images, and the corresponding versions, 1k+ and 10k+, with the same number of images including random compression and resizing.

-Ojha suffers some performance losses, up to 10 points, in the presence of compression, be it JPEG or WEBP, and a much more rapid decline with resizing, to the point of becoming useless in the presence of a 25\% rescaling.
-Corvi was trained with strong augmentation and, in fact, is not affected at all by JPEG compression, while it presents acceptable losses with strong WEBP compression (not seen in training), and strong resizing.
+Ojha suffers some performance losses, up to 10 points, in the presence of compression, be it JPEG or WebP, and a much more rapid decline with resizing, to the point of becoming useless in the presence of a 25\% rescaling.
+Corvi was trained with strong augmentation and, in fact, is not affected at all by JPEG compression, while it presents acceptable losses with strong WebP compression (not seen in training), and strong resizing.
 The most remarkable outcome of this experiment, however, is the impressive robustness of the CLIP-based detectors.
-Both the 1k+ and 10k+ versions, the ones with augmentation, are basically insensitive to compression, no matter JPEG or WEBP, and resizing.
+Both the 1k+ and 10k+ versions, those with augmentation, are basically insensitive to compression, no matter JPEG or WebP, and resizing.
 The versions without augmentation suffer some loss of performance but not nearly as dramatic as for the reference methods, and remain effective in all conditions.